adnaanaeem/Amazon-In-App-Entitlement/Readme.md

 ```

 <h3>Add these also if you are working with fargments</h3>
-1: Downlaod Amzaon app store app and instal it
+1. Downlaod Amzaon app store app and instal it
-2: Downlaod Amazon App Tester app and instal it also. [https://www.amazon.com/Amazon-App-Tester/dp/B00BN3YZM2/]
+2. Downlaod Amazon App Tester app [here](https://www.amazon.com/Amazon-App-Tester/dp/B00BN3YZM2/) and instal it also.
-3: Get json file for test product key from here[] and copy to phone memory
+3. Get json file for test product key from app [here](https://github.com/Adnan865/Amazon-In-App-Entitlement/blob/master/extras/amazon.sdktester.json) and copy to phone memory
-4: all set now download the peoject and run the demo app for purchase demo
+4. All set now download the peoject and run the demo app for purchase demo